 Bishop Robinson began a serious inquiry into the evidence, and wrote his 1976 book, Redating the New Testament, to set forth what he believed was serious evidence that the entire New Testament, even the Revelation, was written before AD 70.
 Of course, the historical-theological exegetes responded with furious attacks.
 Then Father Jean Carmignac, a respected expert on Biblical Hebrew, addressed the question from a different perspective in his book, Birth of the Synoptic Gospels, in 1987.
 And Sorbonne professor Claude Tresmontant published his book, The Hebrew Christ: Language in the Age of the Gospels, in 1989.

+Bishop Robinson, Father Jean Carmignac, and Professor Claude Tresmontant have offered much more serious evidence for the absolute historicity of the Gospels.
 Msgr.
-Wrenn observed: “Some sort of crisis seems to be at hand for historical-critical exegesis as this methodology is being practiced in the Catholic Church.… when they see their own hypotheses seriously—and scientifically—threatened.”
+Wrenn observed: “Some sort of crisis seems to be at hand for historical-critical exegesis as this methodology is being practiced in the Church.… when they see their own hypotheses seriously—and scientifically—threatened.”